MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-segments.md

 ### Step One: Defining the segment's properties

 - We will give our segment an informative name and description that will help us identify it in the future, when we'll have multiple segments.
-- Solely for a dynamic segment, we can also choose to activate it at this point through the slider as shown in blue in the following example.
+- Solely for a dynamic segment, we can also choose to activate it at this point through the slider as shown in the following example.
 An active (dynamic) segment will automatically incorporate changes that are made to your data with time, while an inactive segment will not incorporate any changes that are made to your data.

 > [!div class="mx-imgBorder"]
 > ![](media/segments-allcustomers-status-active.png "Define segment")